EdoKara/edokara.github.io/homepage.md

 ## About Me

-I recently graduated from the [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/index.html)with an M.S. in Environmental Science.
+I recently graduated from the [O'Neill School of Public and Environmental Affairs](https://oneill.indiana.edu/index.html) with an M.S. in Environmental Science.
 My time in the O'Neill School (I usually just refer to it as SPEA) has left me with a lot of interest in continuing to grow my knowledge base.
 I really enjoyed digging into water policy and science issues during my degree program, and hope to continue doing so in my first position in the industry.

 ## Projects and Previous work